 Surround yourself with your new friends

 Surrounding yourself with your Paris friends and doing things you enjoy can really reduce stress and will make you happier.
 Hang out with your buddy, come to uni events, make plans with class mates.
 Keeping yourself busy with new people can be really good for you.

 Get involved in the community

 Getting involved at uni is something that looks amazing on your CV and helps you to feel more at home at ULIP.
-There’s still some officer roles that haven’t yet been filled so if you’re interested, please contact Eleanor or Chloe.
+There’s still some officer roles that haven’t yet been filled so if you’re interested, please contact India or Clara.

 If you’re religious, feel free to check out the Faith and Religion tab in the welfare section of the SU website for more advice on places of worship in the city and what it’s like to be a person of faith in France.